lauragift21/giftegwuenu.dev/content/posts/deployment-with-cloudflare-pages.md

 With our application now running, you get a landing page template from Nuxt as a default but instead of just deploying this.
 Let's twerk it a bit before deploying.

-If you want to learn more about Nuxt.js, [I wrote a getting started guide on it.](https://www.giftegwuenu.com/getting-started-with-nuxt-js/) For this demo, we'll make a few edits to the already existing page.
+If you want to learn more about Nuxt.js, [I wrote a getting started guide on it.](https://www.giftegwuenu.com/getting-started-with-nuxt-js/) For this demo, we'll make a few edits to the already existing `pages/index.vue`.

 ```html
 <template>